 To test the equivalence of the two populations, we use a Bayesian additive regression tree \citep[BART,][]{bart2010} in Step 5 of Algorithm \ref{algo:importance_resampling}.
 In extensive simulation studies in Section \ref{sec:sim_study}, we notice that an AUC (area under the receiver operating characteristic curve) less than 0.6 yields excellent empirical performance.
 Once equivalence is achieved, in principle any existing approach for inference on treatment effects can be used (see Section \ref{sec:regression_with_CAM} and later).

 {Note that even if the RWD population is not a heterogeneous superset of the current trial, one can still fit the CAM model.
-In case the RWD is not comparable, Step 5 of Algorithm \ref{algo:importance_resampling} can discriminate the two populations and the AUC can quantify the degree of incongruence.} In general, importance sampling schemes need the ratio of the target density (in our case, $\bF_{1}$) and the importance sampling density ($\bF_{2}$).
-In our case, this would require high-dimensional density estimation.
+In case the RWD is not comparable, Step 5 of Algorithm \ref{algo:importance_resampling} can discriminate the two populations and the AUC can quantify the degree of incongruence.} In general, importance sampling schemes need the ratio of the target density (in our case, $\bF_{1}$) and the importance sampling density (in our case, $\bF_{2}$).
+For our problem, this would require high-dimensional density estimation.
 Even if the densities were known, importance sampling would be plagued by unbounded weights \citep{au2003importance_sample}.
 Exploiting the common atoms structure, our proposed scheme however avoids evaluation of the marginal multivariate densities.
-We therefore refer to this as a \textit{density-free importance resampling} scheme. {In the denominator of $w_{i}$, the use of $n_{2,j}$ (which by definition are $\geq 1$) avoids complications arising from unbounded weights.} {Conventional importance resampling schemes are asymptotically consistent.
-This is seen to hold in numerical experiments with our algorithm as well.} Some other variations of the importance resampling scheme are described in Section \ref{sm sec:importance_resamping} of the supplementary materials.
+We therefore refer to this as a \textit{density-free importance resampling scheme}, and for brevity often simply as an \textit{IS scheme}. {In the denominator of $w_{i}$, the use of $n_{2,j}$ (which by definition are $\geq 1$) avoids complications arising from unbounded weights.} {Conventional importance sampling schemes are asymptotically consistent.
+This is seen to hold in numerical experiments with our algorithm as well.} Additional discussions on Algorithm \ref{algo:importance_resampling} are in Section \ref{sm sec:importance_resamping} of the supplementary materials.